 The Bottom Line on the 16:8 Diet?

-If you want to boost your weight-loss results, you should consider a diet plan or supplement that is backed by solid research but doesn’t leave you feeling hungry or unsatisfied half the day.
+If you want to boost your weight-loss results, you should consider a diet plan or program backed by solid research but doesn’t leave you feeling hungry or unsatisfied half the day.

-One diet product that caught our eye is Burn TS.
-This supplement contains a 4-ingredient blend that helps boost energy levels, reduce hunger pangs, and ramp up your metabolism.
+One diet product that caught our eye is Noom.
+This app works to connect the user with human coaching and personalized weight-loss goals, so the result is lasting weight loss.
 But you don’t have to take our word for it – check out the encouraging user remarks posted online.

-What’s more, the makers of Burn TS are so sure you’ll like the results, they’re offering a money-back guarantee, as well as a 2-Week Sample so you can try it out hassle-free.
+What’s more, the makers of Noom are so sure you’ll like the results, they’re offering a free trial offer, so you can try it out hassle-free.